Team USA starts off summer Olympics with no medals on opening day for first time since 1972

 "I’m a little shocked, to be honest," world-ranked No.1 Brady Ellison said after he and partner Mackenzie Brow were eliminated in the first round of the archery mixed event.

-China earned the Games first gold medal after Qian Yang defeated Russian Olympic Committee’s (ROC) Anastasiia Galashina in a thrilling finale in the 10-meter air rifle final.
+China earned the Games first gold medal after Qian Yang defeated Russian Olympic Committee’s (ROC) Anastasiia Galashina in the 10-meter air rifle final.
 American Mary Carolynn Tucker finished in sixth place despite being the favorite heading into the event.

 CLICK HERE TO GET THE FOX NEWS APP